MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-themes.md

 - Follow existing UI patterns and structure – The current structure and text on the screen aren’t being modified with this feature.
 - Image Contrast Ratio – Image assets are required to meet the 4:5:1 color contrast ratio.
 - Accessible Color Generation Support – We calculate the accessible color output that is the closest match to the brand color input while maintain Microsoft Accessibility standards.
 - High Contrast support – For users with high contrast settings enabled, branding doesn't apply.
-They'll continue to see the default Teams meeting experience.
+They continue to see the default Teams meeting experience.
 - IT Admin Controls – IT Admins can prevent users with accessibility concerns from seeing the branding through:
   - Policy control – ensuring they're not added to a customization policy.
-This control will prevent them from creating branding-enabled meetings.
+This control prevents them from creating branding-enabled meetings.
-  - Meeting Options – meeting organizers can turn off branding for a meeting if a user with accessibility concerns will be joining the meeting.
+  - Meeting Options – meeting organizers can turn off branding for a meeting if a user with accessibility concerns joins their meeting.